-No matter how unpredictable the day has been, I can count on one absolute constant in my life.
-When I walk in the door, my sweet Yorkie will greet me as if we’ve been apart for months instead of hours!
-Bad or good days, rain, or shine, my little buddy will be beside himself with excitement to welcome me home.
+No matter how unpredictable the day has been, I can count on one absolute constant in my life; when I walk in the door, my sweet Yorkie will greet me as if we’ve been apart for months.
+Bad or good days, rain or shine, my little buddy will be beside himself with excitement to welcome me home.

 Let’s face it, even on a lousy day it’s nearly impossible not to smile at the sight an ear-to-ear doggy smile and wildly wagging tail.
-Learn more this National Pet Month about how pets can not only provide companionship, but also reduce anxiety and depression in those with Alzheimer’s.
+Learn more about how pets can not only provide companionship, but also reduce anxiety and depression in those with Alzheimer’s.

 Researchers have long suggested that pets are good for us, even offering health benefits such as lowering blood pressure and heart rate, reducing the stress hormone cortisol, and boosting levels of the feel-good hormone, serotonin.
 It stands to reason, then, that finding four-legged friends in Alzheimer’s and dementia communities is becoming commonplace.
 In fact, some facilities are hiring pet coordinators to aid in the care of residents’ pets.